exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/variable-power.md

 ## Why We Buy \\(y\\) During Endgame Graduation Recovery

 ## Additional Graphs
-(will include the graphs I have with percentage power for each variable)
+(will include the graphs I have with log percentage power for each variable)